MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 This script will add data from GitHub as object to an existing MISP event.

-**Tips:** in early phase or for testing purpose, it's better to start with an import module to test the code and results.
+**Tips:** in early phase or for testing purpose, it's better to start with an import script to test the code and results.
 If it's conclusive you can code a MISP module.

 ### PyMISP install